alexgregory1997/ACPa/README.md

 Q0. <br />

 __PROGRAM__ <br />
-The program consists of 3 files: <br />
+The program consists of 3 files:
 - approx_pi.sh <br />
 - approxing_pi.f90 <br />
 - param.template.in <br />

 The UI for this program is the param.template.in file.
 Within this, the parameters for the program can be modified.
-These include: <br />
+These include:
 - _n_start_   - The minimum N used to calculate an approximation of Pi <br />
 - _n_final_   - The maximum N used to calculate an approximation of Pi <br />
 - _n_spacing_ - The spacing between values of N to calculate.
 For example, if